jhrcook/100DaysOfSwift/README.md

 **Day 2 - June 6, 2019:** We were introduced to classes, enums, and structs.
 While I know these are important in OOP, I have very little experience with them, so I made sure to understand the basics.

-**Day 3 - June 7, 2019:** We finished "A Swift Tour" and are now working through the language guide.
+**Day 3 - June 7, 2019:** We finished *A Swift Tour* and are now working through the *Language Guide*.
 The tour ended with protocols and error handling.
-So far, the language guide is covering the basics of variables and constants.
+So far, the *Language Guide* is covering the basics of variables and constants.

 **Day 4 - June 8, 2019:** We finished the basics of numerics, booleans, and tuples.
 I worked for a second hour and covered optionals and finished up the chapter on basics.
 I completed a third hour where I learned about the basic operators available in Swift.